 \begin{example} Another well-studied case is the mixed Lebesgue space $V=L^q_tL^p_x$.
 Here we can take the seminorm to be $\| \cdot\|_V$ itself; using the scaling relation $\|f(\eta\,\cdot)\|_{L^p_x}= \eta^{-d/p}$, one finds $\gamma=1-H-1/q-(Hd)/p$ and the subcritical regime is \begin{equ} \frac{1}{q}+\frac{Hd}{p}<1-H. \end{equ} In the classical case $H=1/2$, equation \eqref{eq:LqLp-exponents} reads as

-which is precisely the condition from the classical work \cite{KR}, where strong well-posedness is proved (under the additional constrant $p\geq 2$); instead the critical regime corresponds to the celebrated Prodi-Serrin-Ladyzhenskaya (LPS) condition.
+which is precisely the condition from the classical work \cite{KR}, where strong well-posedness is proved (under the additional constrant $p\geq 2$); instead the critical regime corresponds to the celebrated Ladyzhenskaya--Prodi--Serrin (LPS) condition.
 This case has then been extensively studied by several authors, allowing also for multiplicative noise with Sobolev diffusion coefficients, see among others \cite{zhang2010stochastic, fedrizzi2013holder,zhang2016,xia2020}.
 In recent years, even the critical case has been reached \cite{Krylov-Critical, RZ-Critical} under certain constraints on $d,p,q$; the results have been further refined by allowing coefficients in Morrey spaces, cf. \cite{krylov2022strong,Krylov2025}, or form-bounded drifts, cf. \cite{KinSem2023,kinzebulatov2023strong} and the references therein.
-It was recently understood in \cite{zhang2021stochastic} that one can go beyond condition \eqref{eq:LqLp-exponents}, up to additional constraints on ${\rm div}\, b$; for further progress in this exciting direction, see also \cite{hao2023sdes,grafner2024weak}.
+It was recently understood in \cite{zhang2021stochastic} that one can go beyond condition \eqref{eq:LqLp-exponents}, up to imposing additional constraints on ${\rm div}\, b$; for further progress in this exciting direction, see also \cite{hao2023sdes,grafner2024weak}.

 For $H\in(1/2,1)$ no results are known and for $H\in(0, 1/2)$ the main previously known results for weak and strong well-posedness are both from \cite{Khoa}, under the stronger conditions \begin{equ} \frac{1}{q}+\frac{Hd}{p}<\frac{1}{2},\qquad\frac{1}{q}+\frac{Hd}{p}<\frac{1}{2}-H, \end{equ} respectively, with the additional constraint $p\in[2,\infty]$, later removed in \cite{galeati2021noiseless}.
 It is conjectured in \cite{Khoa} that the first condition in \eqref{eq:LqLp suboptimal} is enough to guarantee strong well-posedness.
 One particular corollary of our result is that for $q\in(1,2]$ even \eqref{eq:LqLp-exponents} is sufficient.
 Therefore we propose to update the conjecture of \cite{Khoa} (if $q\in(1,2]$, now a theorem) to assert strong well-posedness under the scaling condition \eqref{eq:LqLp-exponents}.
 Let us also mention that we have recently learned about an ongoing work \cite{Toyomu} towards improving \eqref{eq:LqLp suboptimal}. \end{example}